robodhhb/BrickClassifi3r/02_Neural Network Training on PC/_readme.txt

 Installation of the model on the BrickClassifi3r EV 3 Lego roboter:
 Use the memory-browser to put the 4 rtf-Files into the project directory of the BrickClassifi3r_V1 application.
+The training data was created with objects built with red lego bricks.

 Utility predict.py